This post may contain affiliate links. See my disclosure policy.

 Slow Cooker Hawaiian Meatballs

 Everyone loves to cook meatballs in the slow cooker.
-Easy, and super convenient at keeping food warm for parties and get-togethers.
+Easy and super convenient for keeping food warm for parties and get-togethers.
 To make easy crockpot Hawaiian meatballs simply,

-2. Brown your meatballs before adding to your slow cooker.
+2. Brown your meatballs before adding them to your slow cooker.
 Add 3-4 tablespoons of olive oil to a large skillet set over medium-high heat.
 Add the meatballs, working in batches if necessary, to brown for approximately 2-3 minutes on each side.
-It’s ok if they are not cooked through, but they need to be firm on the outside so that they don’t all clump together in your crockpot.
+It’s okay if they aren’t cooked through, but they need to be firm on the outside so they don’t all clump together in your crockpot.

 3. As the meatballs are browning, prepare the pineapple teriyaki sauce.

-4. Drain pineapple and reserve the pineapple juice in a separate bowl.
+4. Drain the pineapple and reserve the pineapple juice in a separate bowl.
 Set pineapple chunks aside.

 5. Add the reserved pineapple juice, brown sugar, teriyaki sauce, rice vinegar, ketchup, and red chili flakes to a saucepot set over medium-high heat.
-Bring to a gentle boil then immediately reduce heat to low.
-Dissolve cornstarch into water and transfer to simmering pineapple sauce.
+Bring to a gentle boil, then immediately reduce the heat to low.
+Dissolve cornstarch in water, then transfer to the simmering pineapple sauce.
 Stir to combine and remove from heat.

 7. Cook on HIGH for 2 hours, or LOW for 4 hours.